DigitalPublishingToolkit/NN09/md/05-TenRules.md

 This goes to show that opposing ideas, views, ideals, and stories can be connected just as easily and swiftly as shared ones.
 Antifascists may be confronted with Nazis, feminists with sexists, and racism victims with racists.
-The query public aggregates critical speech just as effectively as affirmative speech.
+The query public aggregates dissenting speech just as effectively as affirmative speech.

 On Twitter, users have become accustomed to this ambient noise of